Intrepid/Intrepid.github.io/index.md

 * [GNU UPC](http://www.gccupc.org)

   UPC compiler based on the GNU GCC.
-Almost all of the GNU UPC features are also available in Clang UPC.
+All the GNU UPC features are also available in Clang UPC.

 * [Berkeley UPC](http://upc.lbl.gov/)